 8. Communication Channels Establishment: Establishing dedicated channels for instant communication among disaster recovery (DR) teams and stakeholders is crucial for maintaining transparency and coordination during a disaster.
 These channels ensure that information flows swiftly and accurately, allowing for real-time updates and decision-making.

 9. Training and Regular DR Drills: To validate the effectiveness of the DR plan and ensure that the team is well-prepared, conducting training sessions and regular DR drills is indispensable.
-These exercises not only familiarize the team with the plan’s operational aspects but also highlight areas for improvement.
+These exercises not only familiarize the team with recovery procedures and the plan’s operational aspects but also highlight areas for improvement.
 Regular drills simulate the stress and unpredictability of real-world scenarios, ensuring that the team can respond with confidence and efficiency when faced with an actual disaster.

 11. SLA Consideration: Evaluating the necessity of a formal Service Level Agreement (SLA) is a strategic aspect of disaster recovery planning.
 An SLA can set clear expectations for recovery timeframes and data loss tolerances, aligning the DR services with business requirements and potential risks.
 However, it’s important to weigh the benefits of an SLA against the possible constraints it may impose.